wasif1/wasif1/README.md

 # Hi there!
-I'm Wasif Mujahid 👋
+I'm Wasif Mujahid

-- 🔭 I’m currently working on Native Android Application (KOTLIN)
+- I’m currently working on Native Android Application (KOTLIN)
-- 👯 I’m looking to collaborate on Mobile Application and Cloud Services
+- I’m looking to collaborate on Mobile Application
-- 🤔 I’m looking for help with open source projects for Mobile and Cloud Services
+- I’m looking for new opportunities in open source projects for Android Native and Multiplatform KMP, CMP
-- 📫 How to reach me: waxif.1@gmail.com
+- How to reach me: waxif.1@gmail.com

 ---